Belle Strategies Consulting

 Subtweets are distinctly not what Twitter set out to encourage, but they’re here and they’re happening.
 It once again shows how social networks are always more controlled by their users than by their infrastructures.

-With nearly two decades in the industry, Belle Strategies’ owner, Rachel Creveling, is a seasoned business consultant who crafts comprehensive frameworks that integrate operations, marketing, sales and HR to position her clients for optimal success.
-She excels at incorporating trending tech ethically and studied Strategies for Accountable AI at Wharton.
+With nearly two decades in the industry, Belle Strategies’ Owner Rachel Creveling is a seasoned business consultant who specializes in comprehensive company growth.
+By integrating strategic support and workflow optimizations across operations, marketing, sales, IT and HR, she creates custom solutions to position clients for optimal results.
+She excels at incorporating trending tech and studied Strategies for Accountable AI at Wharton.

 Facebook introduces ‘missed call’ ads for feature phones